JoinColony/purser/docs/wallet-object.md

 WalletInstance.sign(transactionObject: Object): Promise<String>
 ```

-Sign an ethereum transaction using the current default address.
+Sign an Ethereum transaction using the current default address.

 This method takes in an `transactionObject` Object _(See below)_, and returns the hex `String` signature wrapped inside a `Promise` _(This method is `async`)_.